myegorov86/ansible-pacemaker/README.md

-# Pacemaker role for Ansible
+# Pacemaker role for Ansible.

 ## Requirements